Master of Arts in Drama Therapy

 Non-clinical settings:

-- Consultants, facilitating action-oriented trainings on anti-racism, or as directors of Playback Theatre or Self-Revelatory Performances
+- Corporations (where graduates may works as consultants, for example facilitating action-oriented trainings on anti-racism), or as directors of Playback Theatre or Self-Revelatory Performances

 Curriculum

-During the first year, students develop a theoretical foundation, experience in-depth action-oriented courses, and engage in 45 hours of pre-practicum field study.
-During the second year, they begin clinical practicum while continuing to take required courses.
-The program concludes with an integrative seminar and capstone project, which is an opportunity to integrate accumulated learning with specific areas of personal academic interest.
+During the first year, students receive a theoretical foundation in the field of drama therapy; experience in-depth action-oriented courses; practice the skills of a drama therapist through role play; and engage in 45 hours of pre-practicum field study.
+During the second year, students typically begin a clinical practicum while continuing to take required courses.
+The program concludes with an integrative seminar and capstone project, which is an opportunity to integrate accumulated learning with specific areas of personal and academic interest.
 Students select one of the following capstone project options:

 - Self-Revelatory Performance (performed in a theater)